lostkagamine/commenter/README.md

  - `./go_run.sh` (or `go run -tags sqlite .`).

 ## Test parameters:
-The tests in `oha_results.txt` were done with both apps in debug mode (or at least I think), on an Intel Core i7-10750H 6-core, 12-thread laptop processor, running at 5 GHz, on Arch Linux x86_64 - Sat 21 May 2022.
+The tests in `oha_results.txt` were done with Rust in release mode and `go run`, on an Intel Core i7-10750H 6-core, 12-thread laptop processor, running at 5 GHz, on Arch Linux x86_64 - Sat 21 May 2022.

-Go was faster (on my laptop).
-But I like Rust more.
-So I'm biased.
+Rust was over three times faster.
+But I'm biased.
 Bleh.